mtsknn/mtsknn.fi/content/blog/how-to-remember-markdowns-link-syntax.md

 <a href="url" title="title">text</a>
 ```

-(Looks like PrismJS can't correctly highlight this and some of the following code snippets.)
+(Looks like PrismJS can't correctly highlight this and some of the following code snippets,
+but let's not be bothered by it.)

 ## Alternative link syntaxes